Remembering Peter Serkin, The Searching Pianist

 Serkin came from a prestigious family of musicians.
 His father, the celebrated pianist Rudolf Serkin, and his maternal grandfather, the violinist and conductor Adolf Busch, embodied old-world traditions — to reverential acclaim.

-But Serkin crafted a singularly new-world approach to his classical career.
+But Serkin crafted a singularly new-world approach to his career.
 In his early 20s, disillusioned with the pressures of lineage and tradition, Serkin dropped out from performing altogether, traveling to Asia and listening to albums by the Grateful Dead.
 After he returned, Serkin co-founded the chamber group Tashi in 1973 (with cellist Fred Sherry, violinist Ida Kavafian and clarinetist Richard Stoltzman), which championed new music and often performed in African-style garments.

 In a 2012 interview with the Mercury News, Serkin said his penchant for contemporary music was a constant.
 "I've always been very interested in music that's being written today and in recent music," he told the paper.
 "That was true even as a child, when that was somewhat discouraged.
 But it was just a component in me somehow — inquisitive."